Pediatric Nurse Resume Sample

 There’s no need to include unrelated work experience.
-For example, if prior to landing your first job as a Registered Nurse or a Pediatric Nurse, you worked as a front desk receptionist, you don’t have to cite this information in your work experience section.
+For example, if before landing your first job as a Registered Nurse or a Pediatric Nurse, you worked as a front desk receptionist, you don’t have to cite this information in your work experience section.

 Write a Personalized, Job-Focused Objective Statement

-You can be a Nurse at the Emergency Room, the Rehabilitation Center, or the Geriatric Ward – so why become a Pediatric Nurse?
+You can be a Nurse in the Emergency Room, the Rehabilitation Center, or the Geriatric Ward – so why become a Pediatric Nurse?

 This question should be answered in the Objective Statement.
 Let the recruiter know why you chose this specific field of nursing.